 So far it’s been quite easy to decide if a single purchase will suffice!
 But here’s where it gets a bit less clear.
 With a purchase-necessary competition where you enter a non-unique barcode or batch code, is it OK to buy a single product, keep hold of the packaging and receipt, then enter multiple times?
 I would argue it’s acceptable, unless it’s specifically stated in the T&Cs that winners will need to provide proof of purchase of EVERY entry they made.
 This part of the T&Cs might be something like: ‘Winners will need to provide a valid proof of purchase for EVERY entry they made, in addition to the winning entry, before the prize is awarded’.

 Despite several sets of T&Cs now including a similar clause, I can only think of a handful of occasions where a promoter did actually ask winners to provide photos of all receipts and codes before validating a win (these were batch code entry promotions from Soreen, Onken Yogurt and Maryland Cookies).
-However, current Nestlé promotions – eg. KitKat Staycations, Chilled Night In and Buxton Rise Up and Win, have started to use more specific phrases in their T&Cs, such as “Each entry to the promotion must have a new pack and unique receipt” and “Please retain …all associated receipt(s)/online order(s) as proof of purchase” – so it will be interesting to see if Nestlé do demand to see all receipts from the winners rather than just a single receipt.
+However, Nestlé promotions have started to use more specific phrases in their T&Cs, such as “Each entry to the promotion must have a new pack and unique receipt” and “Please retain …all associated receipt(s)/online order(s) as proof of purchase” – so it will be interesting to see if Nestlé do demand to see all receipts from the winners rather than just a single receipt.

 My personal opinion?
-I think if there’s no detailed clause in the T&Cs stating winners will be asked to provide a proof of purchase for EVERY entry, then it’s acceptable to just buy one product and enter daily.
-Having said that though, I would be very cautious about risking this on the Nestlé promotions mentioned earlier!
+I think if there’s no detailed clause in the T&Cs stating winners will be asked to provide a proof of purchase for EVERY entry, then it’s acceptable to just buy one product and enter multiple times.
+But having said that, I would be cautious about risking this on promotions with a big top prize!

 Note that most non-unique code promotions are on HFSS products (food or drink that is high in fat, salt or sugar) – and of course, these brands shouldn’t be encouraging over consumption.
 So asking for winners to supply multiple receipts to prove they’ve eaten two KitKats or two Wispas a day wouldn’t exactly encourage sensible eating habits!